-Christ, now raised from the dead, will never die again; death has no more power over Him! (see Rom.
-6:9).
+“We know that Christ, raised from the dead, dies no more; death no longer has power over him” (Romans 6:9).

-From the beginning of Christianity, his disciples have proclaimed, “Christ is Risen!” and have thereby announced the end of the kingdom of death and the inauguration of the new People of Life, the Church, which is by God’s design to embrace all humanity into one family.
+From the beginning of Christianity, his followers have proclaimed, “Christ is Risen!” and have thereby announced the end of the kingdom of death and the inauguration of the new People of Life, called to embrace all humanity into one family.

 The Church, called to invite and lead all people to salvation in Christ, proclaims and opens the door to that life which is eternal.
 The gift of eternal life, however, presupposes the natural gift of human life itself.
 In our day, this most basic good and most fundamental right is under unprecedented attack, particularly by abortion, which claims the most defenseless human victims, and in greater numbers than any other form of violence.
-It is the defense of the natural right to life that gives rise to our particular charism.
+It is the defense of the natural right to life that gives rise to the work of this organization.

 The People of Life understand that the command to “love one another” knows of no exceptions, and that no Christian can be indifferent to attacks on human life.
 Nourished by the Biblical call to rescue the vulnerable and defend the defenseless, many have committed themselves to defend the lives of the poorest of the poor – the unborn – and of others whose very right to life is denied.
 Many, moreover, feel called by God to do this work of justice on a full-time basis.

 “Where life is involved, the service of charity must be profoundly consistent.
 It cannot tolerate bias and discrimination, for human life is sacred and inviolable at every stage and in every situation; it is an indivisible good” (EV, n.87).
 It is precisely that consistency that calls for a new Culture of Life, in which the unborn child is treated with the same care and protection as the born.
-The consistent ethic of life, properly understood, recognizes that some rights are more fundamental than others, and that life itself is the condition for all the rest.
+Consistency, properly understood, recognizes that some rights are more fundamental than others, and that life itself is the condition for all the rest.

-Within the consistent ethic, we are pastors and servants to the unborn, a collective and visible voice for the voiceless millions who have been killed and are yet in danger of being killed by abortion.
+We seek to serve and protect the unborn, and to be a collective and visible voice for the voiceless millions who have been killed or are in danger of being killed by abortion.
 We call for the establishment of full recognition of their rights and protection of their lives.
 We do this fully realizing that without such recognition and protection, every noble effort to establish justice in the human community is undermined, every affirmation of human dignity is contradicted, and peace between families, communities and nations is threatened.
-As Pope John Paul II declared in Christifideles Laici, “…[T]he common outcry, which is justly made on behalf of human rights -- for example, the right to health, to home, to work, to family, to culture -- is false and illusory if the right to life, the most basic and fundamental right and the condition of all other personal rights, is not defended with maximum determination” (n.38) and as Blessed Teresa of Calcutta said, “The greatest destroyer of peace today is abortion” (Speech to National Prayer Breakfast, Washington DC, February 3, 1994).
+As Pope Saint John Paul II declared in Christifideles Laici, “…[T]he common outcry, which is justly made on behalf of human rights -- for example, the right to health, to home, to work, to family, to culture -- is false and illusory if the right to life, the most basic and fundamental right and the condition of all other personal rights, is not defended with maximum determination” (n.38) and as Blessed Teresa of Calcutta said, “The greatest destroyer of peace today is abortion” (Speech to National Prayer Breakfast, Washington DC, February 3, 1994).

-God is therefore raising up in the Church priests and laity for whom the primary focus of their lives and spirituality is to restore recognition of the right to life where it is directly denied.
+It stands to reason, then, that there will clergy and laity alike who will want to devote themselves to the great task of restoring recognition of the right to life where it is directly denied.
 This is a response to the call issued in Evangelium Vitae: “What is urgently called for is a general mobilization of consciences and a united ethical effort to activate a great campaign in support of life.
 All together, we must build a new culture of life” (EV, n.95).

 Maintaining the focus of the mission

 Because the theme of “life” is so fundamental, it is also very broad, and is therefore subject to the possibility of becoming diluted or over-extended.
-The Missionaries of the Gospel of Life, as an Association and in the lives of its individual members, are always to maintain the clear focus of the Association on the defense of the unborn.
-There are other key “life issues” in which we specialize, but service to the unborn is always primary.
+The Missionaries of the Gospel of Life are always to maintain a clear focus on the defense of the unborn.

 We understand and present the defense of the unborn and the vulnerable in the context of justice.
-Members will be eager, in their presentations and in the exercise of their ministry, to work to overcome the false division between “social justice” ministries and “right to life” ministries, ever mindful that the right to life is the core of social justice and impels the whole Church toward works of social justice.
-The Association will be particularly committed to fostering a proper understanding of the consistent ethic of life.
+Missionaries will be eager, in their presentations and in their work, to overcome the false division between “social justice” work and “right to life” work, ever mindful that the right to life is the core of social justice and impels the whole Church toward works of social justice.

 We foster esteem and active collaboration with other right to life organizations and with social justice ministries both within and outside the Church.

-Missionaries of the Gospel of Life seek to give witness before the Church and the world to the priority of the right to life as the foundation of all other rights, and to the absolute claims to respect and protection that this right makes upon every individual and community in the human family.
+As a program of Priests for Life, the Missionaries of the Gospel of Life share its vision and goals.
+We seek to give witness before the Church and the world to the priority of the right to life as the foundation of all other rights, and to the absolute claims to respect and protection that this right makes upon every individual and community in the human family.

-In short, we minister to the unborn child and to the pro-life movement.
+In short, we serve the unborn child and the pro-life movement.

 Because cultures and their laws change, the particular shape of the attacks on the right to life will change from generation to generation.
 However, as long as humanity exists, its youngest, most vulnerable members will always need care and protection, and those who bring them to birth will always need courage.
-Despite the legal status of abortion, which has been condemned from the beginning of the Church, the Association will always play a role in advocating for the unborn.
-Moreover, the Gospel of Christ will always be the Gospel of Life, and as direct attacks on the right to life take various forms throughout history, the Association will bear witness to the Gospel and summon believers to respond to its demands as the needs of the time require.
+Moreover, the Gospel of Christ will always be the Gospel of Life, and as direct attacks on the right to life take various forms throughout history, believers will always bear witness to the Gospel and summon others to respond to its demands as the needs of the time require.

 Means to Achieve our Aims

-These goals are accomplished by traveling into local communities to strengthen the work of the Church as it relates to the right to life, to minister to the pro-life movement, and to reach out to the wider community by means of media and other forms of public outreach.
+These goals are accomplished by our presence in local communities to strengthen the work of the Church as it relates to the right to life, to serve the pro-life movement, and to reach out to the wider community by means of media and other forms of public outreach.

-The Word of Life, found in the pages of the Sacred Text, is to be a constant source of meditation and instruction, as well as the most frequently used pastoral tool for preaching and teaching.
-Members are to be intimately familiar with the pages of Scripture, both Old and New Testaments, and are to always deepen their ability to articulate for the people the Biblical message about the sanctity of life, as it is found in every part of the Bible.
+The Word of Life, found in the pages of the Sacred Text, is to be a constant source of meditation and instruction.
+The Missionaries are to be intimately familiar with the pages of Scripture, both Old and New Testaments, and are to always deepen their ability to explain to others the Biblical message about the sanctity of life, as it is found in every part of the Bible.

 Counteracting the culture of death demands a prophetic spirituality.
 Our teaching is not our own, and like the prophets, we nurture the spirit of humility and awe that God should deign to speak His eternal word through mortal, sinful instruments like ourselves.
-Yet, as Jesus did, we teach “with authority,” because the Word we preach is His.
 The Gospel, always respectful of culture and expressing itself in diversified cultural contexts, likewise challenges and transforms culture.
 The prophet does not tell the future as much as he tells the present, that is, interprets for people what God says about what is going on in the world.
-We speak a word that is counter-cultural.
-It is a prophetic word that challenges society to recognize the unborn as brothers and sisters, and to therefore repent of practices and policies that destroy them or put them at risk.
+We speak the prophetic word that challenges society to recognize the unborn as brothers and sisters, and to therefore repent of practices and policies that destroy them or put them at risk.

 Because prophets are always persecuted, and because the abortion issue is particularly volatile, we foster a particular attentiveness to accepting the inevitable reality of persecution.
 Rooted in the Beatitudes, we seek the spirit of the apostles who "rejoiced at having been counted worthy to suffer for the sake of the Name" (Acts 5:41).

-We foster a liturgical spirituality that “thinks and feels” with the ebb and flow of the Church’s liturgical year.
+We foster a liturgical spirituality that "thinks and feels" with the ebb and flow of the Church’s liturgical year.
 Our observance of liturgical seasons and feasts is carried out with a special attentiveness to the lessons those seasons and feasts present regarding the sanctity of life.
-The Association observes with special solemnity certain special feast days particularly associated with this theme and outlined in the Statutes.
+Missionaries observes with special attention certain special feast days particularly associated with this theme.

 The Eucharist is Life itself, and therefore our spirituality is centered on the Bread of Life.
-The members will meditate frequently and preach often about the intimate links between our faith in the Eucharist and our commitment to the defense of life.
+Missionaries will receive the Eucharist as frequently as possible, seek opportunities for adoration, and meditate frequently about the intimate links between our faith in the Eucharist and our commitment to the defense of life.

-Members share the deep longing of Christ that His disciples would be one, and we see in the Christian response to abortion one of the most practical and effective arenas for authentic ecumenical collaboration.
-We are ecumenical to the very fabric of our being, always thinking, speaking, and working in ways that welcome our brothers and sisters of other denominations.
+Missionaries share the deep longing of Christ that His disciples would be one, and we see in the Christian response to abortion one of the most practical and effective arenas for authentic ecumenical collaboration.
+(See Evangelium Vitae, n.
+91; "Ut Unum Sint," n.
+43) We strive at all times to think, speak, and work in ways that welcome our brothers and sisters of other denominations.
 We also work in an inter-religious spirit, joining with people of good will from all religions.

 In the light of our spirituality, there are certain key virtues that we seek to foster in ourselves and others.
 These include: